vebrasmusic/VspDataVisualizer/README.md

 Set-ExecutionPolicy Unrestricted -Scope Process
 ```

-After you've done either for your operating system, and it's installed the dependencies, you can run the program:
+Then, you can use either the automated run by double clicking "run.bat" (ONYL ON WINDOWS)

+or manually:

 ``` bash
 python main.py
 ```